IHAN-1212/PatchMamS2S/README.md

 ## Citation

-If you find this repo useful in your research, please consider citing our paper as follows:
+If you find our works useful in your research, please consider citing our paper as follows:

 ```
 @article{lin2025crossmamba,